North Korea And Cuba Form Alliance Against Donald Trump: Russia Adds Its Condemnation

 President Donald Trump’s enmity towards North Korea has been widely reported.
 Trump uses his social media accounts to condemn and threaten North Korea on a regular basis.
 The North Korean regime has responded by threatening to launch a nuclear attack against the United States, and by calling Trump a “madman,” a “dotard,” and a “barking dog.”
 Those who follow Trump’s foreign policy will also have noticed that he has also pulled back from the fragile restoration of diplomatic relations with Cuba put in place by President Obama.

-According to a report in the Independent, President Trump’s policy towards both North Korea and Cuba has resulted in the two communist regimes forming an alliance against Trump.
+According to a report by the Independent, President Trump’s policy towards both North Korea and Cuba has resulted in the two communist regimes forming an alliance against Trump.
 Cuban and North Korean diplomats have been meeting in Havana, and they sent out a stark message to Donald Trump.

 In a statement from the Cuban Foreign Ministry, Cuba and North Korea called on Donald Trump to show “respect for people’s sovereignty” and “the peaceful settlement of disputes.”
 The joint statement went on to accuse the Trump administration of breaching international law.